ExplicITConsulting/set-outlooksignatures.com/index.md

 ## Features&nbsp;&nbsp;&nbsp;&nbsp;<a href="#feature-comparison"><img src="https://img.shields.io/badge/go%20to-Feature%20comparison-lawngreen?labelColor=black" alt="Go to Feature comparison"></a>&nbsp;&nbsp;&nbsp;&nbsp;<a href="/quickstart"><img src="https://img.shields.io/badge/go%20to-🚀%20Quick%20Start%20Guide%20🚀-lawngreen?labelColor=black" alt="Go to Quick Start Guide"></a>
 With Set-OutlookSignatures, signatures and out-of-office replies can be:
-- Generated from **templates in DOCX or HTML** file format
+- Generated from **templates in DOCX or HTML** file format.
-- Customized with a **broad range of variables**, including **photos and images**, from Active Directory and other sources
+- Customized with a **broad range of variables**, including **photos and images**, from Entra ID, Active Directory and other sources.
-  - Variables are available for the **currently logged-on user, the current mailbox, and their managers**
+- Variables are available for the **currently logged-on user, the current mailbox, and their managers**.
-- Designed for **barrier-free accessibility** with custom link and image descriptions for screen readers and comparable tools
+- Designed for **barrier-free accessibility** with custom link and image descriptions for screen readers and comparable tools.
-- Applied to all **mailboxes (including shared mailboxes¹)**, specific **mailbox groups**, specific **email addresses** (including alias and secondary addresses), or specific **user or mailbox properties**, for **every mailbox across all Outlook profiles (Outlook, New Outlook¹, Outlook Web¹)**, including **automapped and additional mailboxes¹**
+- Applied to all **mailboxes (including shared mailboxes¹)**, specific **mailbox groups**, specific **email addresses** (including alias and secondary addresses), or specific **user or mailbox properties**, for **every mailbox across all Outlook profiles (Outlook, New Outlook¹, Outlook Web¹)**, including **automapped and additional mailboxes¹**.
-- Created with different names from the same template, **one template can be used for many mailboxes**
+- Created with different names from the same template, **one template can be used for many mailboxes**.
-- Assigned **time ranges** within which they are valid¹
+- Assigned **time ranges** within which they are valid¹.
-- Set as **default signature** for new emails, or for replies and forwards (signatures only)
+- Set as **default signature** for new emails, or for replies and forwards (signatures only).
-- Set as **default OOF message** for internal or external recipients (OOF messages only)
+- Set as **default OOF message** for internal or external recipients (OOF messages only).
-- Set in **Outlook Web¹** for the currently logged-in user, including mirroring signatures to the cloud as **roaming signatures¹** (Linux/macOS/Windows, Classic and New Outlook¹)
+- Set in **Outlook Web¹** for the currently logged-in user, including mirroring signatures to the cloud as **roaming signatures¹** (Linux/macOS/Windows, Classic and New Outlook¹).
-- Centrally managed only¹, or **exist along user-created signatures** (signatures only)
+- Signature can be centrally managed only¹, or **exist along user-created signatures**.
-- Automatically added to new emails, reply emails and appointments with the **Outlook add-in**¹
+- Automatically added to new emails, reply emails and appointments with the **Outlook add-in**¹.
 - Copied to an **additional path¹** for easy access to signatures on mobile devices or for use with email clients and apps besides Outlook: Apple Mail, Google Gmail, Samsung Mail, Mozilla Thunderbird, GNOME Evolution, KDE KMail, and others.
-- Create an **email draft containing all available signatures** in HTML and plain text for easy access in mail clients that do not have a signatures API
+- Create an **email draft containing all available signatures** in HTML and plain text for easy access in mail clients that do not have a signatures API.
-- **Write protected** (Outlook for Windows signatures only)
+- **Write protected** (Outlook for Windows signatures only).

-Set-OutlookSignatures can be **run by users on Windows, Linux and macOS clients, including shared devices and terminal servers - or on a central system with a service account¹**.
-On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, shortcut or any other way of starting a program - **whatever your software deployment mechanism allows**.
+Set-OutlookSignatures can be **run by users on Windows, Linux and macOS clients, including shared devices and terminal servers - or on a central system with a service account¹**.<br>On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, shortcut or any other way of starting a program - **whatever your software deployment mechanism allows**.

 **Sample templates** for signatures and OOF messages demonstrate many features and are provided as .docx and .htm files.